Skateboard History Timeline

 Many public officials and safety organizations begin condemning skateboarding as unsafe – urging stores not to sell skateboards, and parents not to buy them.
 Many cities start banning skateboarding on public streets.
 The skateboarding fad dies primarily due to inferior product, too much inventory, and a public upset by reckless riding.

 Vans shoes get their start in the surf and skateboard scene after brothers Jim and Paul Van Doren build a shoe factory in Anaheim, later opening a chain of stores in California.
 Vans are popular with surfers, then become popular with skaters in the 1970s after the company introduces their Off the Wall line of shoes designed for skateboarders.
 Their stores even offer skaters the ability to choose from a selection of materials and colors to create their own custom shoes.
 For many years, Vans shoes are considered the skateboard shoe.

-Summer - Surfer's World, the world's first known skatepark opens in Anaheim, California.
+Summer - Surfer's World skatepark opens in Anaheim, California.
 Hobie and Vita Pakt sponsor a contest at the newly opened park.

 The National Film Board of Canada releases, “The Devil's Toy,” a documentary movie about the skateboarding craze in Montreal, Quebec.

 Skip Engblom, Jeff Ho and Craig Stecyk co-found Zephyr Surfboards, in Santa Monica, California.